diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 {
     // ...

-    // localTempMesh is created by the call to the Mesh constructor below return Mesh(VAO, EBO, numIndices);
+    // returnedTempMesh is copy-constructed from loadedMesh
+    return loadedMesh;
 }
 {% endhighlight %}

-- This means that at one point in time we have two objects (`returnedTempMesh` and `localTempMesh`) that wrap the same OpenGL objects.
+- This means that at one point in time we have two objects (`loadedMesh` and `returnedTempMesh`) that wrap the same OpenGL objects.

-- When we exit `LoadMeshFromFile`, `localTempMesh` goes out of scope, which causes the OpenGL objects it wraps to be deleted in its destructor.
+- When we exit `LoadMeshFromFile`, `loadedMesh` goes out of scope, which causes the OpenGL objects it wraps to be deleted in its destructor.
 Since `returnedTempMesh` wraps the same OpenGL objects, this means that the objects that `returnedTempMesh` wraps have now been deleted too.

-- Finally, the `teapot` object is copy-constructed from `returnedTempMesh`.
-This means that `teapot` ends up wrapping the already deleted objects too.
+- Finally, the `teapot` object is copy-constructed from `returnedTempMesh`, which causes it to end up wrapping the already deleted OpenGL objects too.

 So the call to `teapot.render();` will fail because the VAO and the EBO of the teapot have already been deleted by the time we execute it.